Highlights

 Day 11: Drive to Cashel, See Cork, Blarney Castle & the Rock of Cashel

-You'll begin the journey east today, to the historical town of Cashel, deep in the interior of Ireland.
-On the way, call in at Cork, Ireland’s southern hub.
+You'll begin the journey east today, traveling 88 miles (141 km) to the historical town of Cashel, deep in the interior of Ireland.
+Along the two-hour drive, call in at Cork, Ireland's southern hub.
 Known as the "Rebel City," Cork has a long history of challenging authority and honoring an independent spirit.
-It's also the country's culinary capital, so make the most of its cafés and bakeries n the cool Huguenot Quarter, and restaurants in head to the Victorian Quarter, around MacCurtain Street.
+It's also the country's culinary capital, so make the most of its cafés and bakeries n the cool Huguenot Quarter and restaurants in head to the Victorian Quarter, around MacCurtain Street.

 Day 12: Drive to Dublin, Guinness Storehouse, Book of Kells & Trinity Long Room